 As the capital city of India, New Delhi is well worth a visit for a number of reasons including: historical landmarks like the Mughal Red Fort, the Qutab Minar UNESCO World Heritage site, the buzzing markets of Chandni Chowk, the towering statues and temples at the Chattarpur complex, India’s largest mosque the Jama Masjid, and many more.

-Thank you for reading my post: New Delhi: The Perfect 3 Day Travel Itinerary.
+Thank you for reading my post: New Delhi 3 Day Itinerary (+ FREE Cheatsheet)

 I hope it gives you travel inspiration to visit India one day!

 Book Your Trip to India: Budget Tips & Tricks

 Accommodation: I use Booking to find fantastic cheap stays with free cancellation options.

 Travel Insurance: Stay protected from theft, injury, illness, and cancellations.
 A safety net in case anything goes wrong, I never leave without it.
 World Nomads is my favourite agent for total peace of mind.

 Head over to my Travel Tools page for all my best travel tips & advice and everything you need for your trip.